Skip to main content Skip to navigation Skip to footer

 Banned List

 Any names or email addresses added to this list will be prevented from creating a subscription via the Content Notify subscription form.
 Each line of this list will be used to check against the first name, last name (if provided), first name and last name (if the last name is provided), or an email address.
-One name or email address only should be added per line.
+Only one name or email address should be added per line.

 Sending